St Mary's Bentworth Primary School Governors' Details

 I am a foundation governor and parent of two children who have attended the school.
 One of the school core values is belonging and the children of St Mary’s are given a strong sense of being part of the school, church and local community.
 It gives me great pleasure to see the year 6 children at their leaving service.
 To see their confidence, how they have blossomed and their strong sense of belonging and love of the school that is so evident.

 I am part of the Education Committee.
 An important part of this role is monitoring academic progress to try to ensure that each and every child is helped to make the best possible progress.
 The school also aims to provide the children with many varied and different opportunities to help equip them for life after primary school.

+I am appointed as a Foundation governor and I currently have two children as pupils at St Mary's.
 I am a member of the Resources' Committee supporting the Finance side of the Governing Body.

 I am appointed as a Foundation Governor and very much hope I am able to contribute to the on-going success that is St. Mary’s.
 I have spent over 20 years in Aerospace and Defence as both a systems engineer and programme manager, and prior to that I was a research associate in the Astronomy Department at The University of Texas.
 I think that’s relevant because those are both environments where people are trying to do extraordinary things with extremely tight budgets - much like the challenge St. Mary’s faces.
 As a result, I hope that I can bring skills and experience to bear as a member and Chair of the Resources Committee and help the school do ‘more for less’.
 I also want to help St. Mary’s maintain its ability to tap into the interests of the children to allow them to grow/explore as much as possible during this critical time (for me this is the formative time where my son will learn to love or hate education!) and I hope I can help St. Mary’s continue to deliver such a positive experience to our children.